ArtisanMobile/devdocs/_posts/2014-06-10-campaigns.md

 #### Push Notification Size (iOS Only)

-Apple's Push Notification Service require's the size of their payload to be under **256 bytes**.
+Apple's Push Notification Service requires the size of their payload to be under **256 bytes**.
 This size requirement is enforced when composing your push notification and can be seen just below the preview area.
 You can learn more from Apple's documentation <a href="https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html#//apple_ref/doc/uid/TP40008194-CH100-SW1" target="_blank">here</a>.

 ### On Open Behavior